Good Standing: A student whose term and cumulative grade point average are 2.0 or higher is in regular academic standing.

 - Application of the foregoing rules apply regardless of term hours completed.

-- The Associate Dean of Academic Programs will determine how an in-progress or incomplete grade in a course will be considered in determining a student’s academic standing.
+- The Assistant Dean of Academic Programs will determine how an in-progress or incomplete grade in a course will be considered in determining a student’s academic standing.

-- The Associate Dean of Academic Programs has final authority in decisions regarding academic standing for undergraduate students.
+- The Assistant Dean of Academic Programs has final authority in decisions regarding academic standing for undergraduate students.

 Appeal of Suspension/Ineligible to Re-enroll Process:

-- A student may appeal their suspension/ineligible to re-enroll by submitting a detailed letter and supporting documents to the Associate Dean of Academic Programs.
+- A student may appeal their suspension/ineligible to re-enroll by submitting a detailed letter and supporting documents to the Assistant Dean of Academic Programs.

-- The Associate Dean of Academic Programs may, in extenuating circumstances, waive regulations governing eligibility to re-enroll.
+- The Assistant Dean of Academic Programs may, in extenuating circumstances, waive regulations governing eligibility to re-enroll.

-Registration Holds (Negative Service Indicators) for Students Not in Good Standing: A student on probation, continued probation, or final probation will have a hold placed on their myZou account.
+Registration Holds (Negative Service Indicators) for Students Not in Good Standing: A student on probation or continued probation will have a hold placed on their myZou account.
 To have this hold removed and make changes to their current term or enroll in a future term, the student will need to meet with an academic advisor in their major.